mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

+---
-# Transcript Episode 26 with Chris Biscardi
+episode: "Transcript Episode 26 with Chris Biscardi"
+permalink: /success-community-building
+status: publish
+type: transcript
+---
 **Michaela:** [00:00:00] Hello, and welcome to the Software Engineering Unlocked podcast.
 I'm your host, Doctor McKayla, and today I have the pleasure to talk to Chris Biscardi.
 Chris has an independent consultant that works with